BB2ME #22 – Why you should discard any bad card in life

 Why I wrote this billboard

-Playing cards is a good analogy to life.
-My experience is that you do not get to pick your cards often.
-Rather you are dealt good cards, or bad cards, and you have to do the best you can with the cards you get.
-I wrote this billboard as a reminder that I need to discard all the bad cards that I can.
-With that thought in mind, here are three cards that I discarded over the years.
-I recommend you do the same if you have these cards in your hand.
+Playing cards is an excellent analogy for life.
+In my experience, you do not get to pick your cards often.
+Instead, you are dealt good or bad cards and must do your best with the cards you get.
+I wrote this billboard as a reminder that I must discard all the bad cards I can.
+With that thought in mind, I discarded three cards over the years.
+I recommend you do the same if you have these cards.

 You got to know when to hold ’em,